amaghfira/HaloTICK/README.md

-# About MENANTI
+# About HaloTICK

 ## Description
-MENANTI (Manajemen Pelayanan TI) is a management ticketing system that offers bunch of features.
-You can open new tickets, assign people, edit tickets, etc. It is built with CodeIgniter 4 framework.
+HaloTICK is a management ticketing system that offers bunch of features.
+You can open new tickets, assign people, edit tickets, users, etc. It is built with CodeIgniter 4 framework and AdminLTE Bootstrap Template.
+For more information, please visits https://codeigniter.com/ and https://adminlte.io/

 ## Features
 1. Open ticket
 2. Tickets list
 3. Multi user (admin and client)
 4. Email (send email on edit or open new ticket)
-5. Damage reporting recapitulation table
+5. Damage reporting recapitulation table (coming soon)
 6. Recapitulation based on people (coming soon)

-## Server Requirements (CodeIgniter 4)
+## Server Requirements (From CodeIgniter 4)

 PHP version 7.3 or higher is required, with the following extensions installed: